| Crates.io | libwifi |

 Covering the whole spectrum of possible 802.11 frames or all different implementations of wifi tools out there is an impossible task for a single person, let's try to tackle this together!

-The project is still under heavy development, and a lot of features are missing, but it should be a good foundation for a proper wifi library :).
+The project is still under heavy development, quite a few features and some documentation are missing, but it should be a good foundation for a proper IEE 802.11 library :).

 Parsing a frame is fairly straight forward: